fatlard1993/vanilla-bean-components/README.md

 ## Usage

 All components maintain a [demo](./components/Button/demo.js) & [test file](./components/Button/.test.js) with good examples of how each component can be used.
+Additionally, there are a set of [examples](./demo/examples) available for reference.

 ### HTML